 Cable quality thresholds

-For runs under ~3 m, well‑shielded budget cables perform nearly as well as boutique brands.
+For runs under ~3 m, well‑shielded budget cables perform nearly as well as boutique brands when you connect a soundbar to an older TV — making expensive cables an unnecessary investment for most setups.
 Premium cables yield diminishing returns unless you’re correcting interference or using very long runs.
-For optical, TOSLINK is forgiving—avoid bent cables and cheap, damaged connectors.
+For optical, TOSLINK is forgiving when you connect a soundbar this way — just avoid bent cables and cheap, damaged connectors to maintain a clean, reliable signal.

 Power, grounding, and hum